TGOlson/sync-engine/README.md

 ### typechecking

 This project is configured to run a TypeScript typecheck on each build.
-If you have a type error, it will show up in the log for either the `app-builder` or `server-builder` containers.
+If you have a type error, it will show up in the log for the `webpack` container.

 However, it's sometimes nicer to get that feedback locally (or even better, in your IDE).
-To do so simply install the node modules locally and optionally run typescript:
+To do so simply install the node modules locally (and optionally run typescript):

 ```sh
 $ npm install